mnylc/mnylc.github.io/pages/services/resource-sharing.md

 A representative of the receiving library must sign for all shipments at the time of delivery.
 Couriers are unable to leave a package without a receipt signature.

 ### Contact Information
-To get set up with our Delivery Program or to report any issues, please contact Mark Parson at [mparson@metro.org](mailto:mparson@metro.org), or call (212) 228-2320 ext 7121
+To get set up with our Delivery Program or to report any issues, please contact Mark Parson at [mparson@metro.org](mailto:mparson@metro.org), or (212) 228-2320 ext 7121.